 D. Fuhry.
 Summarization, Search, and Community Analysis in Social Networks.
 Doctoral Symposium at NSF SoCS Symposium, 2012.

-- Multi-faceted social media analytics platform: Spatio-Temporal-Thematic, People-Content-Network
+- Multi-faceted social media analytics platform: Spatio-Temporal-Thematic, People-Content-Network and

 A. Smith, A. Sheth, A. Jadhav, H. Purohit, L. Chen, M. Cooney, P. Kapanipathi, P. Anantharam, P. Koneru and W. Wang.
 Twitris+: Social Media Analytics Platform for Effective Coordination.
 NSF SoCS Symposium, 2012.